Domitian II: Numismatic evidence

 The only evidence for the existence and rule of an Imperial claimant named Domitianus derives from two coins.
 The first was part of a hoard discovered at Les Cléons, in the commune of Haute-Goulaine in the Loire-Atlantique department of France in 1900.
 The authenticity or significance of this coin was much debated and as late as 1992 Domitianus was widely considered "at best a conjectural figure".
 The other coin was found fused in a pot with some 5,000 other coins of the period 250–275 (thus providing incontrovertible provenance) in the village of Chalgrove in Oxfordshire, England, in 2003.
 The hoard was acquired by the Ashmolean Museum in 2004.

-In 2006, an alleged third specimen of the same usurper was found in the Vidin Province in north-western Bulgaria, by an amateur archaeologist with a metal detector.
-This coin's identification should be disputed, as it is neither stylistically similar nor bearing of a similar inscription as the two genuine examples.
-It is much more likely a miscatalogued barbarous radiate.
+In 2006, an alleged third specimen of the same usurper was found in the Vidin Province in north-western Bulgaria (possibly Ratiaria) by an amateur archaeologist using a metal detector.
+This coin's identification is disputed, as although its obverse legend seemingly begins with DOM... and ends in ...AVG, its style is distinctly unlike the two other examples.
+It may instead be a barbarous radiate, as it is also significantly smaller and lighter (17mm and 1.53g) than the other examples.

 The Bulgarian coin also depicts Laetitia on the reverse, unlike the other two examples which depict Concordia.
 The coin is stored at the Sofia National Museum of History (in the complex "Boyana"), under "Inv.
 No. 45197".
 It has not appeared in any academic publications besides those published in Bulgaria.

 The design of the two genuine coins is typical of those associated with the Gallic Empire.
 They are of the radiate type, depicting Domitianus as a bearded figure and wearing a radiate crown representing the rays of the sun, in reference to Sol Invictus (i.e. the sun perceived as a deity lit. '"the Unconquered Sun"').
 This depiction is very similar to that of the coins of the Gallic Emperors Victorinus (269–271) and Tetricus I (271–274).

 Both coins bear the same legend, IMP C DOMITIANUS P F AUG, an abbreviation for Imperator Caesar Domitianus Pius Felix Augustus.
 An unusual feature here is the absence of any reference to Domitianus's nomen or praenomen.
 Gallic Empire coins usually bear the full tria nomina of the prince celebrated the better to carry out their propagandist function.
 On the reverse, the coins show Concordia, and have the legend CONCORDIA MILITVM, a propagandistic claim that the army was united behind Domitianus.
 Again this is a standard slogan for the Gallic Emperors.

 Judging by their refined design, the coins were probably struck at the chief mint of the Gallic Empire – at Trier in the province of Gallia Belgica or Cologne in Germania Inferior – or, at least, from a die produced by artisans who were strongly influenced by those coins.
 It also suggests that the date of the coin was prior to 274 when the Emperor Aurelian suppressed the Gallic regime.